 12.1 Is the resident responsible for reinstatement of the unit when they leave the unit?
-Reinstatement work means replacements or repairs that are reasonably necessary to return the unit to the same condition it was in when the resident started occupation, apart from: • fair wear and tear; and • renovations and other changes to the condition of the unit carried out with agreement of the resident and operator.
+Yes No The resident is only responsible for reinstatement work to the extent it is required because the resident has caused damage or accelerated wear to the unit.
+Reinstatement work means replacements or repairs that are reasonably necessary to return the unit to the same condition it was in when the resident started occupation, apart from: fair wear and tear; and renovations and other changes to the condition of the unit carried out with agreement of the resident and operator.
 Fair wear and tear includes a reasonable amount of wear and tear associated with the use of items commonly used in a retirement village.
 However, a resident is responsible for the cost of replacing a capital item of the retirement village if the resident deliberately damages the item or causes accelerated wear.
 Entry and exit inspections and reports are undertaken by the operator and resident to assess the condition of the unit.
-12.2 Is the resident ⊠ No responsible for renovation of the unit when they leave the Renovation means replacements or repairs other than reinstatement work. unit?
+12.2 Is the resident responsible for renovation of the unit when they leave the unit?
+No Renovation means replacements or repairs other than reinstatement work.
 By law, the operator is responsible for the cost of any renovation work on a former resident's unit, unless the residence contract provides for the resident to share in the capital gain on the sale of the resident's interest in the unit.
 Renovation costs are shared between the former resident and operator in the same proportion as any capital gain is to be shared under the residence contract.
-Part 13- Capital gain or losses 13.1 When the resident's interest or right to reside in the unit is sold, does the resident share in the capital gain or capital loss on the resale of their unit? ⊠ No Part 14 - Exit entitlemen at or buyback of freehold units An exit entitlement is the amount the operator may be required to pay the former resident under a residence contract after the right to reside is terminated and the former resident has left the unit.
+Part 13- Capital gain or losses 13.1 When the resident's interest or right to reside in the unit is sold, does the resident share in the capital gain or capital loss on the resale of their unit? ⊠ No Part 14 - Exit entitleme nt or buyback of freehold units An exit entitlement is the amount the operator may be required to pay the former resident under a residence contract after the right to reside is terminated and the former resident has left the unit.